It’s the time of the year for lists: naughty, nice, best of, trends, Thirteen Surprising Bathroom Habits Of Tech Innovators. Stuff like that.

 All those listicles can make your eyes water, even though you can’t stop yourself from clicking through to Ten Loudest Grunters in Women’s Tennis, I know I can’t.

-Leander’s book is paired with design giant Harmut Esslinger’s Amazon ($24.98) for a big, top-of-the-fold, right-hand page review.
+Leander’s book is paired with design giant Harmut Esslinger’s Keep it Simple for a big, top-of-the-fold, right-hand page review.
 And yeah, it’s uber-old school to A) know that stuff about newspapers and B) still care about it.

 Under the headline Why Apples Don’t Grow on Trees, outgoing president of the Rhode Island School of Design John Maeda digs into the two books to explore why he has a hard time coming up with another example of a successful, design-led company that’s not Apple.